JeppeKlitgaard/DTU-02456-Deep-Learning-Project/Documents/Report/typst_template/example.typ

 = Introduction <sec:intro>
 These guidelines include complete descriptions of the fonts, spacing, and related information for producing your proceedings manuscripts.

-= The Typst Language <sec:typst>

-The Typst~@typst markup language is a modern alternative to established typesetting systems such as TeX/LaTeX as well as document processors such as Microsoft Word and Google Docs.
-It places a strong emphasis on usability and performance while maintaining the highest standards of typographic quality.
-Additionally, Typst offers modern features such as online collaboration, accessibility support, native scripting, and extensibility through packages.

-#let typst_sample = read("typst_sample.typ")
-#let typst_render = [
-  #set text(size: 8pt)
-  #eval(typst_sample)
-]

-#let latex_sample = read("latex_sample.tex")
-#let latex_render = context image("latex_sample.svg", height: measure(typst_render).height, width: measure(typst_render).width)

-As an example of a mathematical expression typeset in Typst, consider @fig:typst_sample:
-#figure(
-  raw(typst_sample, lang: "Typst", block: true),
-  caption: [Mathematical expression typeset in Typst.], ) <fig:typst_sample>

-With the LaTeX equivalent seen in @fig:latex_sample:
-#figure(
-  raw(latex_sample, lang: "LaTeX", block: true),
-  caption: [Mathematical expression typeset in LaTeX.], ) <fig:latex_sample>

-#figure(
-  table(
-    columns: (1fr, 1fr),
-    align: center,
-    table.header([*Typst*], [*LaTeX*]),
-    typst_render, latex_render,
-  ),
-  caption: [Side-by-side comparison of the Typst and LaTeX renderings of @fig:typst_sample and @fig:latex_sample respectively.], )

-= Vision-Encoder-Decoder Model <sec:model>

-The model architecture used in this project is based on the TrOCR model developed by Microsoft~@trocr, which has been shown to work for both classic text recognition as well as transcription into markup @stanfordpaper, @latexocr, @pix2text with varying degrees of success.

-= Data <sec:data>

 = Formatting your paper <sec:format>
 All printed material, including text, illustrations, and charts, must be kept within a print area of 7 inches (178 mm) wide by 9 inches (229 mm) high.
 Do not write or print anything outside the print area.
 The top margin must be 1 inch (25 mm), except for the title page, and the left margin must be 0.75 inch (19 mm).
 All \emph{text} must be in a two-column format.
 Columns are to be 3.39 inches (86 mm) wide, with a 0.24 inch (6 mm) space between them.
 Text must be fully justified.

 = Page title section <sec:pagestyle>
 The paper title (on the first page) should begin 1.38 inches (35 mm) from the top edge of the page, centered, completely capitalized, and in Times 14-point, boldface type.
 The authors' name(s) and affiliation(s) appear below the title in capital and lower case letters.
 Papers with multiple authors and affiliations may require two or more lines for this information.